jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

    * Debian supports free and open source software as superior to closed source but will allow for closed source software/drivers to be installed by the user.
    * Supported at various times 11 different processor types giving it a wide install base.

-__Ubuntu__ [^10]
+#### Ubuntu

 ![*Ubuntu Linux*](https://upload.wikimedia.org/wikipedia/commons/thumb/0/01/Ubuntu_logo_copyleft_1.svg/128px-Ubuntu_logo_copyleft_1.svg.png "Ubuntu Linux")

-   Ubuntu Linux is a unique distribution.
+   Ubuntu Linux is a unique distribution [^10].
 It is entirely based on Debian.
 It is Debian repackaged with a focus on applications "just working."
 Around 2004, [Mark Shuttleworth](https://en.wikipedia.org/wiki/Mark_Shuttleworth), the founder of Ubuntu, was unnerved that Windows had such a domination of the PC market.
 He had been a Debian developer, but felt that the partial lack of a corporate sponsor in some ways hindered Debian from catching the market share from Windows.
 He set out to make a Debian based distro called Ubuntu.
 This is a Zulu word for *"community"* as Shuttleworth wanted Linux to be people friendly and work really well out of the box--like Windows.

-   By 2004 RedHat, who had owned the desktop Linux market realized that there was little money to be made in that market so they abandoned it deciding to focus on the enterprise market.
+   By 2004 Red Hat, who had owned the desktop Linux market realized that there was little money to be made in that market so they abandoned it deciding to focus on the enterprise market.
 This left a void that Ubuntu rushed to fill and they did it well.
 By 2005, Mark Shuttleworth who had started the Thwate SSL security company which was bought out by Verisign, took his money and invested 10 million dollars in the Ubuntu Foundation to subsidize the creation and maintenance of Ubuntu Linux.

-__Mark Shuttleworth__ [^11]

 ![*Mark Shuttleworth*](https://upload.wikimedia.org/wikipedia/commons/thumb/7/78/Mark_Shuttleworth_by_Martin_Schmitt.jpg/128px-Mark_Shuttleworth_by_Martin_Schmitt.jpg "Mark Shuttleworth")

    What made Ubuntu so successful was that they forked the opensource work of rock-solid Debian but built on top of it adding in closed source code and user centered features where necessary in order to make the best experience.
 They had business in mind and have indeed captured the desktop Linux market.
 But one problem is they haven't found a way to make much money off of their excellent product.
-Ubuntu a 10 million dollar parachute in the form of the Ubuntu Foundation which was seeded by Mark Shuttleworth.
+Ubuntu has a 10 million dollar parachute in the form of the Ubuntu Foundation which was seeded by Mark Shuttleworth [^11].
 Shuttleworth formed a commercial company called [Canonical](http://www.canonical.com/ "Cannonical") that was formed to handle commercial support and hires the developers who work on Ubuntu.

    Ubuntu pioneered the idea of rolling releases - releasing every 6 months compared to Microsoft doing 3 to 5 years.
 Each distribution is released in late April and late October so there are two distributions per year.
 Ubuntu also introduced the concept of an LTS, Long Term Support - this means that certain releases will have security patches, fixes, and software backported to it for 5 years, allowing you to base an enterprise business off of this product and have the stability you need.
 These LTS releases happen every even year and in the April distribution.
 So Ubuntu 10.04, 12.04, 14.04, 16.04, and so forth. (the first number being the year.)

+#### Linux Mint

 ![*Linux Mint*](https://upload.wikimedia.org/wikipedia/commons/thumb/d/dd/Linux_Mint_logo_and_wordmark.svg/256px-Linux_Mint_logo_and_wordmark.svg.png "Linux Mint")

-__Linux Mint__ [^12]

-   Linux Mint started also in 2006 as a fork of the Ubuntu project but with a different desktop interface.
+   Linux Mint started also in 2006 as a fork of the Ubuntu project but with a different desktop interface [^12].
 Linux Mint focused foremost on the user and desktop experience out of the box adding multimedia codecs for playback of audio and video directly to the install (see Flash).
 Linux Mint is even more user experience focused than Ubuntu and is one of the most popular Ubuntu based distros.

+#### Devuan

 ![*Devuan Linux*](images/Devuan-logo.png "Devuan")

-__Devuan Linux__

   [Devuan Linux Project](http://www.devuan.org "Devuan") (Pronounced *Dev-one*) is a fork of the entire Debian project - not just a Debian based distro.
 This is a result of a "Debian Civil War" with half of the Debian developers leaving in the Debian project in the beginning of 2015 to begin this distribution from scratch.
 It is a direct fork with fundamental changes to the core operating system.
 Other distros change application look and feel but to change the core operating system is a monumental task.
 The state of the OS is in late Alpha or early beta as of August 2015 with VM images available for download.
 We will talk about this more in detail under the topic "LInux Civil War" later in this chapter.

+#### Other Debian Basded Distros

 Some of the other notable Debian/Ubuntu based distros are as follows:

    *  [Xubuntu](http://xubuntu.org "Xubuntu")
    *  [Lubuntu](http://lubuntu.net "Lubuntu")